T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 Prefetch
 ^^^^^^^^

-After 'form load' with an existing record, the user epects to see the previous saved data.
+After 'form load' with an existing record, the user expects to see the previous saved data.
 In case there is an *id* to *value* translation, the *value* does not exist in the database, instead it has to be fetched again dynamically.
 A precise LDAP or SQL query has to be defined to force this: